kizniche/Mycodo/3.5/README.md

 `echo 'SUBSYSTEM=="vchiq",GROUP="video",MODE="0660"' | sudo tee /etc/udev/rules.d/10-vchiq-permissions.rules`

-To be able to place a timestamp on an still image captures, the command 'convert' is required from the package imagemagick
+To be able to place a timestamp on an still image captures, the command 'convert' is required from the package imagemagick.
+Additionally, php5-gd is required for the creation of thumbnails when images are uploaded to notes.

-`sudo apt-get install imagemagick`
+`sudo apt-get install imagemagick php5-gd`

 Install video streaming capabilities